Resources for Diversifying Syllabi

 This website has a “reading list” tab.
 The reading list has a variety of topics with about five articles per topic from underrepresented authors.
 Clicking on the author and their article will link to a summary of the article, including readability for undergraduates, thesis, key terms, and complementary readings.
 Some summaries may have more information than this, and some may have less.

-This website has a bar on the left side labeled “categories” with options of value theory, metaphysics & epistemology, science, logic, mathematics, history of Western philosophy, various philosophical traditions (Asian, Continental, so on), and miscellaneous.
+This website helps you to include authors from under-represented groups in your lessons.
+The website has a bar on the left side labeled “categories” with options of value theory, metaphysics & epistemology, science, logic, mathematics, history of Western philosophy, various philosophical traditions (Asian, Continental, so on), and miscellaneous.
 Under each category are subcategories, e.g., metaethics, philosophy of language, etc. And within each subcategory are the articles.
 There are a few articles for many topics, but some only have one.
 When clicking on the article, a text box will appear with key terms, author, and citation information.

 This is a collection of readings by female authors put together by Timothy O’Keefe of Georgia State University.
 There are a couple of dozen papers organized under different branches of philosophy.
 Some of the articles have links, but this webpage should not be used for sourcing.